Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

   - ✅ Extended the parser and inference rules to cover boolean comparisons and logical expressions so signal-style assignments resolve to `bool` with proper series propagation.
   - Control flow graph builder (for loops, conditionals) – optional if complex, but plan it early.
 - ✅ Provide reusable diagnostics helpers mapping AST ranges to Monaco `IMarkerData`.
-- Add golden tests ensuring passes populate context as expected.
+- ⚠️ Add golden tests ensuring passes populate context as expected; the current Vitest coverage asserts pipeline wiring, but we still lack persisted fixture-based comparisons that guard against accidental regressions when scope/type logic expands.

+**Next Phase 2 milestones**

+- [ ] Promote the scope builder to resolve identifier references against nested scopes once Phase 1 follow-ups land.
+- [ ] Model control-flow blocks (if/else, loops) so later module migrations can reason about execution order.
+- [ ] Capture and expose inferred constant/series metadata in a format that existing modules can consume without shims.

 ### Phase 3 – Module Migration (Incremental)
 - Prioritise modules with high instability and heavy parsing logic (CoreValidator, FunctionDeclarations, Scope, Type).